abangfarhan/abangfarhan.github.io/_posts/2024-08-30-active-share-practical-method.md

 ---
 layout: post
-title: Practical Way to Calculate Fund Active Share
+title: A Practical Way to Calculate Fund Active Share
 category: blog
 math: true
 tags: [finance, math]
 ---

-# Background

 Active Share is a metric that measures how different a fund is from its benchmark.
 Its value ranges from 0% (meaning the fund's underlying stocks and